 Each Type B meeting has a distinct set of objectives tied to its specific point in the development timeline.
 For a Pre-IND meeting, the primary goal is to confirm that your plan for human clinical trials is safe and to get feedback on your upcoming IND application.
 An End-of-Phase meeting helps you confirm you’re on the right track and ready to advance to the next stage of clinical trials.
 Finally, the Pre-NDA/BLA meeting is your opportunity to review the key components of your final marketing application with the FDA, ensuring it’s complete and meets regulatory standards before you formally submit it.

-What Are the Different Types of Type B Meetings?
+What Are the Different Kinds of Type B Meetings?

 Type B meetings are the most common type of formal meeting with the FDA because they align with critical milestones in your product’s development journey.
 Think of them as scheduled check-ins to ensure your project stays on the right path toward approval.
 While they can address various issues, they generally fall into a few key categories, each timed to a specific development stage.
 Understanding which meeting to request and when is crucial for keeping your timeline on track and maintaining a productive dialogue with the agency.